Steve Lacy: Career

 In 2018, Lacy said that he had produced for rapper YG, and that he had begun using devices other than his phone to produce music.
 In March 2019, he was credited for producing on two tracks on Solange's album When I Get Home.
 He was also featured on the Vampire Weekend song "Sunflower" and appeared its video that same month.
 In April, he released the single "N Side" from his debut album Apollo XXI.
 He announced the release date of Apollo XXI to be on May 24, 2019.
 In the week of his album debut, he released two more singles, "Playground" and "Hate CD".
 The album was nominated for Best Urban Contemporary Album at the 62nd Annual Grammy Awards, Lacy's first Grammy nomination as a solo artist.

 On December 4, 2020, Lacy released a compilation album of his early work titled The Lo-Fis.
 His single "Mercury" was released with a music video on June 16, 2022.
 The video featured on YouTube is about half as long as the version published on Spotify, which spans 4:58 minutes compared to the 2:30 minutes of the video.
 His second studio album, Gemini Rights, was released on July 15, 2022.
+The album spawned the single "Bad Habit", which became Lacy's first song to reach number one on the Billboard Hot 100 after going viral on TikTok, where a snippet of the song was used as the soundtrack for over 400,000 videos on the platform.
 On November 5, 2022, he performed "Bad Habit" and "Helmet" on Saturday Night Live.

 On January 31, 2023, AEG (Anschutz Entertainment Group) Presents announced that Lacy would be one of three headline acts at the inaugural Re:SET Concert Series.

+On August 15, 2025, Steve Lacy returned with his first solo single in three years, "Nice Shoes".
+The song serves as the lead single for his upcoming third studio album titled Oh Yeah?.